LakshmiGNair/My-learning-log/IoT Internship/Python-Self-learning.md

 ```
 ---
 ## 🧵 Strings in Python
--Text data in Python.
+- Text data in Python.
--Double or single quotes can be used.
+- Double or single quotes can be used.

 Code Examples:
 ```